Modi1987/scorpion/penta_pod/launch/nav2/README.md

 Setting up autonomous navigation for the penta_pod robot,

 Hardware requirement:

 - pentapod robot connected to wifi

-- external pc connected to same netwrok as robot
+- external pc connected to same network as robot

 - rplidar A1, mounted on the robot and connected to raspberry pi of the pentapod robot

-Software requirement, you have to perforn sinple installation steps both on the robot and the PC as in the following:
+Software requirement, you have to perform simple installation steps both on the robot and the PC as in the following:

-# Software installion on the robot
+# Software installation on the robot

-To install navigation stack NAV2 on PC, from inside the folder [scripts](./scripts/) run the installation script:
+To install software on the robot raspberry-pi, from inside the folder [scripts](./scripts/) run the installation script:

 ```
 ./install_rplidar_on_robot.sh
 ```

-# Software installion on PC
+# Software installation on PC

 To install navigation stack NAV2 on PC, from inside the folder [scripts](./scripts/) run the installation script: